 Jalapeños are one of the easiest peppers to grow at home.
-So, in this article we will share everything we have learned about growing jalapeños in pots to help you achieve the best possible harvest.
+So, in this article I’ll share everything you need to know about growing jalapeños in pots to help you achieve the best possible harvest.

 This post is tailored specifically to growing jalapeños in containers rather than in the ground.
-For a more broad article on growing pepper plants, check out our post about growing peppers from seed here.
+For a general article on growing pepper plants, check out our post about growing peppers from seed here.

-This will also assume you are starting your jalapeño peppers from seed in the late winter.
+This will also assume you are starting your jalapeño peppers from seed in the spring.
 If you are buying plant starts, you can skip ahead to choosing a soil.

 In This Article: